 This movement is running on stories.

-Every kind of story, of every kind of person, from every walk of life, was told in Liberty Square.
+Every kind of story, of every kind of person, from every walk of life, was told about Liberty Square.
 Anyone could participate, express themselves directly - starting with a piece of discarded cardboard and an indelible marker.

-We feel confident that because so many were emboldened to speak up loudly in 2011 and 2012, those who have not yet felt ready to take action in their own community, will be doing so in the coming years.
+We feel confident that because so many were emboldened to speak up, loudly, in 2011 and 2012, those who have not yet felt ready to take action in their own community, will be doing so in the coming years.